Salt Lake City, Utah Federal Healthcare Fraud Investigation Defense Attorneys

 - Receiving services under a physician-reviewed care plan.

-The in-person assessment (or “face-to-face encounter”) must occur no earlier than 90 days prior to the commencement of home health services and no later than 30 days after the commencement of services.
+The in-person assessment must occur no earlier than 90 days prior to the commencement of home health services and no later than 30 days after services begin.
 Home health patients must also receive re-certification every 60 days.

 Q: What are the potential consequences of a federal healthcare fraud investigation in Utah?